ahmetyigit98/PHP-MySQLi-Simple-Class/README.md

 The PHP-MySQLi-Simple-Class is a wrapper for MySQL Database.

 ### Usage

+It's pretty simply.

 ```php
 require_once('database.class.php');

 $db = new MyDatabase('localhost', 'user', 'password', 'dbname');

 $db->connect();
 ```

 ### Select an one record

+If we want to get only first found record use the following:

 ```php